zmstone/hocon-schema-viewer/public/rootdoc.md

-# EMQX Configuration
+In this document we will introduce the basic concepts of EMQX's configuration syntax, schema, and overlay rules.
 EMQX configuration files are in [HOCON](https://github.com/emqx/hocon) format.
 HOCON, or Human-Optimized Config Object Notation is a format for human-readable data, and a superset of JSON.

-## Layered
+# Layered

-EMQX configuration consists of two layers.
+EMQX configuration consists of multiple layers.
 From bottom up:

-0. Overridable base configs: `$EMQX_ETC_DIR/base.hocon`. (since 5.9)
+1. Overridable base configs: `$EMQX_ETC_DIR/base.hocon`. (since 5.9)
-1. Cluster-synced configs: `$EMQX_NODE__DATA_DIR/configs/cluster.hocon`.
+2. Cluster-synced configs: `$EMQX_NODE__DATA_DIR/configs/cluster.hocon`.
-2. Immutable configs: `$EMQX_ETC_DIR/emqx.conf`.
+3. Immutable configs: `$EMQX_ETC_DIR/emqx.conf`.
-3. `EMQX_` prefixed environment variables.
+4. `EMQX_` prefixed environment variables.

 When environment variable `$EMQX_NODE__DATA_DIR` is not set, config `node.data_dir` is used.

 The `cluster.hocon` file is overwritten at runtime when changes are made from Dashboard, management HTTP API, or CLI.
 When clustered, after EMQX restarts, it copies the file from the node which has the greatest `uptime`.

-:::warning Warning
+::: warning
 To avoid confusion, do not put runtime-overrideable configs in `emqx.conf` or environment variables.
 :::

 For detailed override rules, see [Config Overlay Rules](#config-overlay-rules).

-## Syntax
+# Syntax

 In config file the values can be notated as JSON like objects, such as
 ```